EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 > Note 1: the wallet trust attestation and the wallet instance attestantion could be requested to the user as string parameters or through an engagement using qrcode.

-> Note 2: In the authorization flow, we assume that the user will be asked to authenticate and personal data will be collected and eventually stored by identity provider.
+> Note 2: In the authorization flow, we assume that the user will be asked to authenticate and optionally personal data will be collected and stored by identity provider.

 ## 3.6 Authorization response